Half-measures are for half-careers: making my sabbatical all about generative AI

 I'm calling it "Carl Loeb's AI Mastery Project."
 (Claude is workshopping something catchier.
 I told him I'm not above shameless alliteration.)

-What Readers Will Get Out of This
+What You'll Get Out of This

-Onward, with great anticipation (and mild imposter syndrome).
+Onward, with great anticipation.

 Next